siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 Structure|Type|Description
 ---------|----|-----------
-name                                         |(string)                     |name of your dice contract fundingtxid                                  |(string)                     |the address of the dice smart-contract you want to add funds amount                                       |(number)                     |the amount of funds you want to add to your dice from your wallet
+name                                         |(string)                     |name of your dice contract fundingtxid                                  |(string)                     |the txid of the transaction that created and funded this contract amount                                       |(number)                     |the amount of funds you want to add to your dice from your wallet